invariantlabs-ai/faithful_simulation/README.md

 This command:
 - Uses the provided agent configuration and LiteLLM config
-- Generates user simulations with maximum message length of 3
+- Simulates user tasks with maximum tool sequence length of 3
-- Creates up to 10 users per message length
+- Creates up to 10 users per tool sequence length
 - Saves the results to `results/users.json`

 ## This Project